seL4/l4v/proof/bisim/README.md

 ==============================

-This proof establishes that seL4, if configured fully statically with 1-level CSpaces and async endpoint caps only, is bi-similar to a static separation kernel that has no other system calls than asynchronous notification.
+This proof establishes that seL4, if configured fully statically with 1-level CSpaces and notification caps only, is bi-similar to a static separation kernel that has no other system calls than signalling notifications.

 Building
 --------